Skip to content

 What you need to know about biometrics – fingerprints

-In this edition, I would like to address what may seem like a simple topic: fingerprints, or as we are used to calling them – biometrics (biometric data).
+In this edition, I would like to address what may seem like a simple topic: fingerprints, or as we are used to call them – biometrics (biometric data).

 Exemptions: As usual, rules would not be rules if there were no exceptions.
 So who is exempt from providing fingerprints?